thedanitor/drawing_app/README.md

 * HTML has a canvas element that is used to draw on a page
 * input type of color creates a sliding color picker
 * in CSS can select all children of an element with the syntax element > * {}
+* Canvas has ctx (context) which has properties and methods that can be used to draw shapes/lines